JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure_2.md

 Each triunity represents much more than the sum of the attributes of its members, the author tells us; the process of their interassociation — integration — unification produces something else, sometimes unexpected, which does not exist in any of the members.

-Although these triunities number 15, only 7 are revealed and commented on to us because they function on the experiential level of potentials and actualization of supremacy while the other 8 deal with realities, actualizations, and potentialities that lie beyond on the ultimate level [[UB 104:4.14](/en/The_Urantia_Book/104#p4_14)].
+Although these triunities number 15, only 7 are revealed and commented on to us because they function on the experiential level of potentials and actualization of supremacy while the other 8 deal with realities, actualizations, and potentialities that lie beyond on the ultimate level <a id="a134_285"></a>[[UB 104:4.14](/en/The_Urantia_Book/104#p4_14)].
 We can assume that they will become functional in the third age of the universe.

 It is interesting to try to understand why this number of 15?
 This figure represents all the possible combinations of 3 members out of 7, i.e.: $\binom{7}{3}=35$.